AlaBouali/flask_man/README.md

               code and setup configurations, and to install required packages

-        db: to choose database type to use ( sqlite or mysql or postgresql or mssql or oracle )
+        db: to choose database type to use ( sqlite or mysql or mariadb or postgresql or mssql or oracle )

         add_template: create a template file with that path in the